**Note: The information in this comparison was updated 9/5/2015,

-Weebly is the only website builder of the three that offers unlimited resources for around $8.00.
-Perhaps the most comforting thing is the fact that you won’t have to worry about going over a page limit and can even create up to 10 websites with the Pro plan.
+Weebly is the only website builder of the three that offers unlimited resources for around $8.00 per month.
+Perhaps the most comforting thing is the fact that you won’t have to worry about going over a page limit, like you would with Squarespace.

-Weebly has a number of great features, including the ability to use Weebly Analytics, or integrate Google Analytics.
-They have a cool form builder that give you default Contact, RSVP and Survey forms to customize to your liking.
-They also use a powerful image editor, ImagePerfect, that gives you basic tools for changing your image before you use it.
+Weebly has a number of great features, including a cool form builder that gives you default contact, RSVP and survey forms to customize to your liking.
+They also employ a powerful image editor, that gives you all the tools you need for editing your images before you use them.

 Here’s what the Weebly editor looks like…

-Weebly’s cloud hosting seemed to be fairly quick and reliable with decent page load times and no down time.
+Weebly’s cloud hosting was quick and reliable with decent page load times and no down time.
 I’ve heard that Weebly sites do fairly well with SEO, and I would assume that’s the case being that you’re able to define Title and Description tags at the page level.

 Weebly offers a wide range of support options in their Help Center including the following: